SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: “Forever power” is really the energy produced when the sun hits the photovoltaic cells in Eufy’s solar panel.
 That energy flows from the panel into your battery, which can last anywhere from five to 25 years.

-On the other hand, Anker, Eufy’s parent company, gets an F from the Better Business Bureau.
+While Eufy is overall regarded as offering solid customer service and support, its parent company, Anker, has some issues.
+Anker holds a poor rating on the Better Business Bureau for failing to respond to complaints.
 In Eufy’s defense, Anker produces a whole slew of smart home gadgets.
 In fact, it started off making robovacs.
 That’s a lot of different folks to keep happy.

 My own experience dealing with Eufy customer service via chat was mostly helpful and quick, though sometimes it felt as if the Eufy “experts” I was talking to were better at googling answers to my questions than answering them outright.